adamantine-sim/adamantine/README.md

 # adamantine
-adamantine is a ADditive (A) MANunifacTuring sImulator
+adamantine stands for ADditive (A) MANunifacTuring sImulator